YogeshYPatil/YogeshYPatil/README.md

 ## 🌟 About Me

+- 📊 Preparing for a career as a **Business Analyst** and **Data Analyst** with strong foundations in statistics and data analytics.
+- 🐍 Proficient in **Python** for data analysis and predictive modeling.
-- 📈 Passionate about turning data into actionable insights.
+- 📈 Passionate about solving real-world problems by turning data into actionable insights.
-- 🔎 Exploring applications of Machine Learning & AI in real-world scenarios.
-- 🌱 Currently sharpening skills in data visualization, SQL, and predictive modeling.
+- 🌱 Currently sharpening skills in **data visualization, SQL, Excel, Power BI, Tableau, predictive analytics, AWS, and PySpark**.
-- 💡 Open to collaborating on impactful projects in analytics, ML, and AI.
+- 💡 Open to collaborating on impactful projects in **business intelligence, reporting, and analytics**.

 ---